opensearch-project/documentation-website/_security-plugin/access-control/api.md

 `compliance`<br>&nbsp;&nbsp;&nbsp;&nbsp;`external_config` | Boolean | Logs external config files for the node.
 Default is `false`.
 `compliance`<br>&nbsp;&nbsp;&nbsp;&nbsp;`internal_config` | Boolean | Logs updates to internal security changes.
 Default is `true`.

-Changes to the `_readonly` property must result in a 409 error, as indicated in the response below.
+Changes to the `_readonly` property result in a 409 error, as indicated in the response below.
 {: .note}

 ```json